Level One - Lesson 13

 Single Elimination is generally reserved for competitive tier events and takes place after a progression cut - where players of a certain standing or record advance, and all other players are eliminated.
 In single elimination where play proceeds from Swiss Rounds, players are seeded into a bracket so that the player in first place plays the lowest-ranked player who makes the cut, the second plays the second-lowest, and so forth.
 If a player drops after a cut, their opponent (or next opponent) receives a bye.
 When a player loses a match in a single elimination portion of an event, they are removed from the event.

-Each of these rounds will either play single game matches or best-of-three matches.
+Each of these rounds will either play single-game matches or best-of-three matches.

 Single game matches are played exclusively in casual tier events, and never in competitive.
 Players do not sideboard and a round is 25 minutes long for the game.